NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ## Step 8: Add Gestures

-For our final step, you will be updating `slider_manipulator.py` to add the gestures needed to connect what you programmed in the Model.
+For your final step, you will be updating `slider_manipulator.py` to add the gestures needed to connect what you programmed in the Model.
 This will include checking that the gesture is not prevented during drag, calling the gesture, restructure the geometry properties, and update the Line and Circle.

-### Step 8.1: SliderDragGesturePayload Class
+### Step 8.1: `SliderDragGesturePayload` Class

-Let's begin by creating a new class that the user will access to get the current value of the slider, like so:
+Begin by creating a new class that the user will access to get the current value of the slider, like so:

 ```python
 from omni.ui import scene as sc